Northam supports Virginia Voting Rights Act, paid sick leave for home health workers and host of other measures at deadline for action

-Northam approved it Wednesday amid a flurry of bill signings and amendments at the deadline for him to act on measures passed during this year’s General Assembly session.
+Northam (D) approved it Wednesday amid a flurry of bill signings and amendments at the deadline for him to act on measures passed during this year’s General Assembly session.
 He suggested technical amendments to the voting bill that the legislature will have to approve before the measure becomes law.

 Northam also signed into law a bill requiring Virginia schools to offer a full schedule of in-person instruction as of July 1, opting not to include an emergency clause that would have put the law into effect immediately.
 Northam had called for all schools to have a plan for reopening from the pandemic shutdown by March 15; the new law ensures that they will offer primarily in-person instruction for summer and fall.

-Republicans had been pushing to speed up the process but Northam and other Democrats argued that schools need time to prepare.
+Republicans had been pushing to speed up the process, but Northam and other Democrats argued that schools need time to prepare.

-In all, Northam acted on 522 pieces of legislation, including extending paid sick leave to home health care workers, restricting guns from polling places and extending eviction protections as the coronavirus pandemic continues to restrict the economy.
+In all, Northam acted on 522 pieces of legislation, including extending paid sick leave to home health-care workers, restricting guns from polling places and extending eviction protections as the coronavirus pandemic continues to restrict the economy.

 He issued no vetoes.